Recoskie/AI-Matrix/README.md

 An program to artificially solve all kinds of data.
 ------------------------------------------------------------------------------------------------------------------

-To improve performance of functions that use loops to calculate results, and more.
+The Matrix can be used to improve performance of functions that use loops to calculate results, and more into simple calculations.

 ------------------------------------------------------------------------------------------------------------------
 Solve as Powers: